Platform-OS/platformos-documentation/pages/guides/category-seo-pages.md

   - seo
 keywords: null
 summary: How to make URLs SEO friendly
-sidebar: getting_started_sidebar
+sidebar: guides_started_sidebar
-permalink: /getting-started/search/url-templates
+permalink: /guides/category-seo-pages
-folder: getting_started
+folder: guides
 layout: page
 published: true
 ---
     Requirements: graphql queries, pages, liquid, html

 We want to have listings divided by country, so we will have

 **/catalogue/Australia/Sydney**

 **/catalogue/Spain/Seville**

 ## Setup page

 - create Search Page with slug `catalogue`